heidimason/frontend-nanodegree-arcade-game/README.md

 ===============================

 ####To Start:
-* Download files and open index.html in your up-to-date, JavaScript-enabled browser
+* Download files and open index.html in an up-to-date, JavaScript-enabled browser
 * Click on desired avatar

 ####Goal: